-Salad days are here again . .. and it looks like they’re sticking around for a while.
-So, it’s time to dust off the salad spinner and get creative.
+Salad days are here again.
+So it’s time to dust off the salad spinner and get creative.

-Is chicken Caesar Ireland’s favourite salad?
-I think it might be, and with a side order of nicely crisp shoestring fries, it’s a real treat.
-Guardian food writer Felicity Cloake has a recipe for the ultimate chicken Caesar in her book, The A-Z of Eating, and it relies on charring the lettuce to add a delicious point of difference.
+Is chicken Caesar Ireland's favourite salad?
+I think it might be, and with a side order of nicely crisp shoestring fries, it's a real treat.
+Below you'll find the Guardian food writer Felicity Cloake's recipe for the ultimate chicken Caesar, from her book The A-Z of Eating, and it relies on charring the lettuce to add a delicious point of difference.

 If a recipe in a sentence or two sounds more appealing, here are two I’ve been making regularly in this sunny spell.

 Griddled courgettes with feta, mint, lemon and extra virgin olive oil

 Cut the courgettes into long slices and cook them on a griddle before topping with finely crumbled feta, shredded mint (or mint and basil mixed), add spritz of lemon and a drizzle of really good olive oil.